no10pc/myTV/README.md

 ##Requirements

 - iOS 8.0+ / Mac OS X 10.9+
-- Xcode 7
+- Xcode 7 / Swift 2.0

 ##Setup

 The "myTV-Settings.swift" file contains some project settings to get you started.
-Please enter your own LastFM Key.
 Watch this [Getting Started Video](https://youtu.be/) to get up & running quickly.

 ##Integration